drnfns/cs441/lec/19_congruences.typ

 === multiplicative inverses
 to solve $a x equiv b (mod m)$ (a *linear congruence*), given values for $a$ and
 $b$, we need a value $accent(a, -)$ such that
-$a dot accent(a, -) equiv 1 (mod m)$. if we have this value, we can multiply on both sides, and then simplify. bézout's theorem helps to find that number.
+$a dot accent(a, -) equiv 1 (mod m)$. if we have this value, we can multiply it on both sides (similarly to multiplying by the reciprocal), and then simplify to find the solution. bézout's theorem, introduced below, helps to find that number.

 \
 *theorem* (bézout's theorem): if $gcd(a, m) = 1$ ($a$ and $m$ are coprime),